xk/node-threads-a-gogo/README.md

     node-waf configure build install test
     # Depending of what wersion of node you've got.
     #
+    # THREADS_A_GOGO CURRENTLY (v0.1.13 / 2017)
-    # THREADS_A_GOGO CURRENTLY (v0.1.13) RUNS ON NODES v0.5.1 TO v6.9.2
+    # RUNS ON NODES v0.5.1 TO v6.9.2

 Basic functionality test:

     cd node-threads-a-gogo
     node test/all.js
-    # If all goes well should ouput something like this:
+    # If all goes well should output something like this:
     0.OK.1.OK.2.OK.3.TAGG OBJECT OK
     4.OK.5.OK.6.OK.7.OK.8.OK.9.OK.10.OK.11.OK.12.THREAD OBJECT OK
     13.OK.WAITING FOR LOAD CB